Zach-Goldstein/ComparativeCryptographyLibraries/README.md

 * Libgcrypt (https://gnupg.org/software/libgcrypt/index.html)
 * wolfSSL (formerly CyaSSL) (https://gnupg.org/software/libgcrypt/index.html)

+## Compilation
+The above libraries need to be installed.
+Programs were developed with Ubuntu 18.04 LTS and have not been tested on other platforms.
+BoringSSL is linked to the pthread library and the makefile should be relinked to your installation of the BoringSSL.

 ## Some things that might be helpful
 * Typically, OpenSSL uses the most memory (maximum resident set size)
 * BoringSSL uses much less memory than OpenSSL despite being a fork of it